Freydis Sharland: Post-war

 The ATA was disbanded at the end of 1945 and Leaf then worked as a freelance commercial pilot, gaining her commercial licence in November 1946.

-In 1953, as a commercial pilot, Leaf flew a Hawker Tempest V on a 4,000-mile flight from the base in England to a base in Karachi.
+In 1953, as a commercial pilot, Leaf flew a Hawker Tempest V on a 4,000-mile flight from the base in England to a Pakistan Air Force base in Karachi.
 When she arrived, after stops in Nicosia, Baghdad and Bahrain she was not allowed to use the Officers mess because she was a woman.

 In 1949 she was commissioned into the Women's RAF Volunteer Reserve (WRAFVR), as a Pilot Officer; she later earned a promotion to Flying Officer.
 During her 5-year commission, she also became one of the first women to qualify as an RAF pilot.

 In 1954 Leaf became the British Air-Racing Champion and, in the following year, she founded the British Women Pilots' Association.
 She was also a leading figure in the Women's Junior Air Corps and the Girls Venture Corps.